GeoDerp/SwayWM_Build/ThingsToDo.md

 - [ ] check out oomox and maybe implement it
 - [x] Implement teamsilver (should work, haven't tested)
 - [x] Find all the dependencies names verients from fedora for opensuse and implement an if opensuse install for [BuildSwayInstallScript Line:69]( https://github.com/GeoDerp/SwayWM_Build/blob/8636e9792867fc92c0ad39fa12368cb2b81edab7/BuildSwayInstallScript#L69)
-- [x] check albert, not starting on boot problem
+- [x] check Albert, not starting on boot problem
 - [ ] make and add Hexchat rice?!?!
-- [ ] BRINK BACK [wpgtk](https://github.com/deviantfero/wpgtk), for easy theme changing.
-Dont know how I will use it to change the GTK theme but should be able to customise everything else
+- [x] BRINK BACK [wpgtk](https://github.com/deviantfero/wpgtk), for easy theme changing.
+Don't know how I will use it to change the GTK theme but should be able to customise everything else
-- [ ] Finish implementing fish and on-my-fish
+- [ ] Finish implementing fish, Terminology and Tackle Box
+- [ ] implement wpgtk.vim
+- [ ] After making a dedicated Atom theme, implement wpgtk so it will auto change with the colour scheme (if possible)

-***If Anyone would like to help with any of these, or have an idea on what to add to this list, feel free to let me know ,that would be gladly appreciated :)***
+***If Anyone would like to help with any of these, or have an idea on what to add to this list, feel free to let me know, that would be gladly appreciated :grin:***